PlebeiusGaragicus/SocraticSeminar/docs/architecture/overview.md

 │
 ├── cyphertap/          # Nostr auth + Bitcoin payments (submodule)
-├── nutshell/           # Cashu wallet library (submodule) └── docs/               # This documentation
+├── nutshell/           # Cashu wallet library (submodule) ├── agents/             # LangGraph agents
+│   └── scripts/        # Debugging and tracing scripts
+└── docs/               # This documentation
 ```

+## Debugging and Iteration

+Clear visibility into agent execution is provided via LangSmith integration and custom CLI tools:

+- **LangSmith**: Real-time tracing of all graph runs, node transitions, and LLM calls.
+- **Trace CLI**: The `./scripts/fetch_trace.sh` tool allows developers to quickly pull thread history, analyze interrupts, and inspect state snapshots from the terminal.

+See [Debugging and Tracing](debugging.md) for more details.

 ## Key Design Decisions